kyma-project/busola/components/angular/generic-list/README.md

 # Generic List Components

 This is a private package, not published to npm anymore.
-We use symlinks to use it in our Angular microfrontends.
+We use symlinks to use it in our Angular micro frontends.

 ## Development server